-DevOps-specialists accompany the product life cycle from beginning to end, help put together all processes into a single system and describe them, reduce development time, increase its efficiency and safety.
+DevOps specialists accompany the product life cycle from beginning to end, help put together all processes into a single system and describe them, reduce development time, increase its efficiency and safety.
 And if there is no such person in the team, then their function will be performed by someone else.
-This, in turn, might impose an additional burden on business and cause the decrease in productivity.
+This, in turn, might impose an additional burden on business and cause a decrease in productivity.

 thumb_downThere is always a BUT